Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

   const [totalPages, setTotalPages] = useState(0);
 ```

-You need to create several state values using the `useState` Hook.
+Create several state values using the `useState` Hook.

 In order, here are the uses of the variables: